 The trading market for our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
-Some analysts have ceased covering us.
+Some analysts have ceased covering us, and current coverage by analysts may be more limited than prior periods.
 If additional analysts cease coverage of us or fail to publish reports on us regularly, demand for our common stock could decrease, which might cause our common stock price and trading volume to decline.
 In addition, if one or more of the analysts who cover us downgrade our common stock or publish inaccurate or unfavorable research about our business, the price of our common stock would likely decline.